ianstormtaylor/slate/docs/guides/plugins.md

 ### Accept Change Functions

-It's common for a helper plugins to want to make some change based on an event that is triggered by the user.
+It's common for helper plugins to want to make some change based on an event that is triggered by the user.
 For example, when you want to write a plugin that adds a mark when a hotkey is pressed.

 If you write this in the naive way as taking a mark `type` string, users won't be able to add data associated with the mark in more complex cases.
 And if you accept a string or an object, what happens if the user wants to actually add two marks at once, or perform some other piece of logic.
 You'll have to keep adding esoteric options which make the plugin hard to maintain.